 Ace Tiverton Special School from opening in September 2019, numbers grew from 35 to 75 in September 2021, with commensurate increases in staffing.
-The Academy has consulted for the procurement of an adjacent site at the Haven Centre, to provide space to take a further 25 pupils and provide additional much needed outdoor space.
+Following consultation, the Academy procured an adjacent site at the Haven Centre, to provide space to take a further 25 pupils and provide additional much needed outdoor space.
+This officially opened in September 2022.